input-output-hk/peras-design/site/docs/reports/tech-report-1.md

 ### Peras workshop

-A follow-up action from the [Peras workshop in Edinburgh](https://docs.google.com/document/d/1dv796m2Fc7WH38DNmGc68WOXnqtxj7F30o-kGzM4zKA/edit), which happened in September 2023, was to define a set of questions and experiments to be conducted in order to better understand the properties of the Peras protocol, along with an assessment of the protocol's _Software readiness level_.
-The following sections recall the questions that were raised during the workshop, points to the answers given, and details the SRL assessment along with a comparison with current estimated SRL.
+The following sections recall the questions that were raised during the kick-off workshop in September 2023, points to the answers given, and details the SRL assessment along with a comparison with current estimated SRL.

 #### Questions about Peras